Stephen W. Browne | Rants and Raves

 Way of the Sword

-As part of advanced training we’ll be handling different designs of swords from different cultures: Japanese katana/bokken, rapier, western saber, Chinese willow leaf saber, straight sword, etc. I’m a present beginning my study of Highland broadsword as recorded in military manuals of the British Army.
+As part of advanced training we’ll be handling different designs of swords from different cultures: Japanese katana/bokken, rapier, western saber, Chinese willow leaf saber, straight sword, etc. I’ve begun the stduy of Highland broadsword as recorded in military manuals of the British Army and the German grosse messer.
 We’ll play with basic guards, parries, cuts, thrusts etc.

 The idea is to get a feel for how the design of the weapon dictates how it is used, and to apply Kali principles to anything to hand.
 A PTK teacher once said, “Karate means empty hand.
 We are not the way of the empty hand, it’s just that whatever is in the hand is whatever is in it.”